 Midwestern Vascular Surgical Society Programs for Fellows/Residents and Medical Students

 The Midwestern Vascular Surgical Society offers an Annual Mock Oral Examination and Simulation and Technical Skills Assessment Program held during its Annual Meeting.
-Plans are underway for these programs be held during Midwest Vascular 2019 in Chicago.
+Both programs will be held on Thursday morning, September 12, 2019 prior to the official start of Midwest Vascular 2019, September 12-14, 2019 at the Westin Chicago River North Hotel in Chicago.
 We urge you to avail this opportunity for your Vascular Surgery Trainees.
-This program sells out quickly.
-We invite you to visit back in early 2019 for additional information.

 The Mock Oral Exam provides trainees from across the Midwest an opportunity to experience the certifying exam from examiners from various academic and community programs.
 The trainees will likely be examined by someone not from their training program, and will receive on-site feedback directly from the examiners to improve exam taking skills.